 The CW light is chopped by a 6 kHz chopper with 50\% duty cycle, which is anti-synchronized with a 25\% duty cycle chopper located before the single photon detector in the quantum channel.
+We use mechanical choppers because they achieve theoretically perfect extinction while other modulators (e.g., EOMs or AOMs) can achieve only up to 60 dB extinction under very carefully controlled conditions.
 After chopping, a fraction of the CW light is split off by a beam splitter and used as a stable interferometric reference, while the remainder of the light traverses the optical fiber.
 At the remote end, about 4\% (Fresnel reflection) of the signal is retro-reflected from the flat fiber tip such that it returns through the fiber and interferes with the reference light at the local end, generating an error signal that is used to feedback and suppress the fiber noise.
 An acousto-optic modulator (AOM) is located at the remote end of the fiber, which shifts the reflected optical frequency by twice the RF drive frequency (80 MHz).
-The AOM is advantageous because it shifts the interference signal frequency away from DC, which avoids DC noise sources such as photodetector flicker noise and renders the stabilization immune to laser power fluctuations.
-Additionally, locating the AOM at the end of the link helps to distinguish reflections off the end of the fiber from unwanted reflections of other locations along the link, further increasing the signal to noise ratio \cite{Williams2008}.
+The AOM shifts the interference signal frequency away from DC, which avoids DC noise sources such as photodetector flicker noise and renders the stabilization immune to laser power fluctuations.
+Additionally, placing the AOM at the end of the link frequency-shifts the returning light, allowing reflections from the fiber end to be distinguished from unwanted reflections within the link.
+This separation improves the signal-to-noise ratio of the stabilization signal \cite{Williams2008}.